nachiket7-dev/DocuAsk/docu-ask/README.md

 ## Notes
 - Backend API and AI integration are not included in this frontend-only project.
-- Authentication and AI responses are simulated for demonstration purposes.
+- Authentication is simulated for demonstration purposes.